Xtra-Computing/thundersvm/README.md

 You will see `Accuracy = 0.98` after successful running.

 ## How to cite ThunderSVM
-If you use ThunderSVM in your paper, please cite our work ([preprint now available](https://github.com/zeyiwen/thundersvm/blob/master/thundersvm-full.pdf)).
+If you use ThunderSVM in your paper, please cite our work ([full version](https://github.com/zeyiwen/thundersvm/blob/master/thundersvm-full.pdf)).
 ```
 @article{wenthundersvm18,
  author = {Wen, Zeyi and Shi, Jiashuai and Li, Qinbin and He, Bingsheng and Chen, Jian},